Josaphat Kuntsevych: Death

-In response to the nickname "The Soul-Snatcher", which Josaphat received from both his Orthodox and Calvinist opponents, his biographer, Fr.
-Demetrius Wysochansky, has written:"In summing up his pastoral activities which were directed towards the one goal of snatching souls, his contemporaries and witnesses to his life were able to say: 'Whatever Catholics there are in Polotsk, are the fruit of the pastoral labors of Josaphat.'
-To this statement one may add that whatever Catholics there have been in Lithuania and Byelorussia in the 350 years since Josaphat's death, may all attribute their Catholic Faith to the labors and blood of Josaphat, the 'Soul-Snatcher.'"

 Hagiography

 As a boy Kuntsevych was said to have shunned the usual games of childhood, prayed much, and lost no opportunity to assist at the Church services.
 Children especially regarded him with affection.
 As an apprentice, he devoted every leisure hour to prayer and study.
 At first Papovič viewed this behavior with displeasure, but Josaphat gradually won such a position in his esteem that Papovič offered him his entire fortune and his daughter's hand.
 But Josaphat's love for the religious life never wavered.

 Kuntsevych's favourite devotional exercise was the traditional Eastern monastic practice of prostrations, in which the head touches the ground, while saying the Jesus Prayer.
 Never eating meat, he fasted much, wore a hair shirt and a chain around his waist.
 He slept on the bare floor, and chastised his body until the blood flowed.
 The Jesuits frequently urged him to set some bounds to his austerities.